 A substantial portion of our expenses in Israel, primarily labor and occupancy expenses, are incurred in NIS.
 As a result, the cost of our operations in Israel, as measured in U.S. dollars, is subject to the risk of exchange rate fluctuations between the U.S. dollar and the NIS.
-During the year-ended March 31, 2018, the value of the NIS increased 3.3% with respect to the U.S. dollar.
-That change had a negative impact on our results of operations.
-If the NIS were to once again depreciate relative to the U.S. dollar, it would positively affect our U.S. dollar-measured results of operations.
+During the year-ended March 31, 2019, the value of the NIS decreased 3.4% relative to the U.S. dollar.
+That change had a positive impact on our results of operations.
+If the NIS were to depreciate relative to the U.S. dollar, it would positively affect our U.S. dollar-measured results of operations.
 If the NIS were to appreciate ever further relative to the U.S. dollar, that would negatively affect our U.S. dollar-measured results of operations.